joonty/vim-sauce/README.md

 :SauceNew <name>
 " Edit an existing sauce
 :SauceEdit <name>
+" Copy an existing sauce as a new sauce
+:SauceCopy <name>
 " Delete an existing sauce (will prompt you to confirm) :SauceDelete <name>
 ```